 Coronavirus and the ASP

-Coronavirus.
+Coronavirus and the ASP - Coronavirus.
 Fear.
 Paper goods anxiety.
 Toilet paper panic.
 Food shortages.
 Hand-washing until fingers crack and bleed.
 Days spent driving from store to store, desperate for shelves to be restocked.
 I have never experienced anything like this in my lifetime, as I’m sure, neither have most of you.
 It is unsettling, and at times, surreal.

 Why am I writing about the Coronavirus, and how on earth does it relate to those who experience extraordinary phenomena?
 Research indicates that there is a distinct “anomalous prone-personality type (referred to as ASP’s).”
 These individuals (myself included) have unique personality traits.
 Statistically, we also tend to have compromised immune systems.
 Thus, just as other immunosuppressed individuals, we are more prone to contracting the virus.